 Vitamin E: unrefined corn oils, sunflower seeds, peanuts, other seed, bean and peas

 Calcium: the human body requires different types of calcium compounds and the most readily available and digestive are found in green leafy food (what they cows eat all day).
 So increase your intake of green vegetables, especially artichokes, seaweeds, okra; rutabaga; broccoli; dandelion leaves; kale, organic salad, organic spinach.
 Other good sources include pumpkin seeds, beans, nuts and seeds (almonds, sesame)

 Chromium: brewer’s yeast, rye bread, oysters, green peppers, potatoes, eggs, chicken, apple

 Iron: liver, red meat (lamb, pork, beef, game), fish, tofu, eggs, pulses and beans, nuts and seeds.
-At a lower extent, wholegrain brown rice, pumpkin seeds, parsley, prune, other nuts, dates.
+At a lower extent, green leafy vegetables (kale especially), beans and lentils, wholegrain brown rice, pumpkin seeds, parsley, prune, other nuts, dates

 Magnesium: wheat germ, green vegetables (see calcium list), almonds, buckwheat, beans, other nuts